bashiru98/golang-advanced/project_solutions/Module04/README.md

 ### Start by adding the gorilla/mux package

-1. add an import for the "github.com/gorilla/mux" in your routing.go file, it should look like that
+1. add an import for the "github.com/gorilla/mux" in your routing.go file, it should look like that (don't forget `go mod tidy`)

 ```bash
 import (